On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

 \subsection{Connections and the subprincipal symbols of pseudodifferential operators}

-The first important observation is that the subprincipal symbol of a pseudodifferential operator with scalar principal part transforms like a (partial-) connection $1$-form under change of bundle charts (see e.g.~\cite[Prop.
+The first important observation is that the subprincipal symbol of a pseudodifferential operator with scalar principal symbol transforms like a (partial-) connection $1$-form under change of bundle charts (see e.g.~\cite[Prop.
 3.1]{Jakobson_CMP_2007}).
 This is perhaps not surprising given that the subprincipal symbol appears as a constant term in transport equations.
 Connections that are naturally defined from transport equations have appeared first in the work of Dencker on propagation of polarization sets~\cite[p.
 365-366]{Dencker_JFA_1982}.
 They are often referred to as Dencker connections in the mathematical physics literature.
+For the Maxwell system, Dencker found that this connection equals to the Levi-Civita connection.
+For the spin-Dirac operator, it was verified, for example, in~\cite{Hollands_adiabatic_CMP_2001} that the Dencker connection is indeed the spin-connection.
 We will now explain the precise relation between geometrically defined connections and the parallel transport induced by the subprincipal symbol in a systematic way.